A Christmas Carol (2009 film): Plot

-Learning it is Christmas Day, Scrooge gleefully sends Bob's family a turkey dinner while anonymous, ventures out with the charity workers and the citizens of London to spread cheer in the city, and later attends Fred's Christmas dinner, where he is warmly welcomed.
-The following day, he gives Bob a raise.
-As Scrooge celebrates, Bob addresses the audience how Scrooge became a father figure to Tiny Tim, who escapes death, and that Scrooge now treats everyone with kindness, generosity, and compassion, thus embodying the spirit of Christmas.
+Discovering it is Christmas Day, a gleeful Scrooge begins spreading happiness and joy around London, anonymously sending the Cratchits a turkey dinner, providing charity to one of the portly gentleman, and attending Fred's Christmas dinner, where he is warmly welcomed.
+The next day, Scrooge raises Bob's salary and pledges his support for the Cratchits.
+Scrooge becomes a father figure to Tiny Tim, who overcomes his ailments and is restored to health, treating everyone with kindness, generosity, and compassion, thus embodying the Christmas spirit.